 The Political Economy of Knowledge-Based Growth (24-month project, awarded £287,299):

 Project team.
 Principal Investigator: David Hope (KCL).
-Co-Investigators: Sebastian Diessner (Leiden), Niccolo Durazzi (Edinburgh) & Hanna Kleider (KCL)
+Co-Investigators: Sebastian Diessner (Leiden), Niccolo Durazzi (Modena & Reggio Emilia) & Hanna Kleider (KCL)

 Overview.
 The transition to the knowledge economy has seen high-skilled workers and ICT become increasingly central to firms’ production strategies in advanced democracies.
 It has also captured policymakers’ interest due to the promise of delivering both economic growth and “good jobs”.
 In this project, we seek to significantly develop the literature on the knowledge economy in three ways, by: (i) providing a new measurement of the knowledge economy that builds on a multi-dimensional theorisation of the knowledge economy; (ii) tracing the policy foundations of (different types of) knowledge economies; and (iii) unpacking the knowledge economy’s consequences for political and policy preferences.